thardy/pddev/readme.md

 ****** The following require a sql folder relative to where the commands are invoked ******

 ### RestoreDb
-Restore will look for ./sql/restore.bak relative to where the command is invoked.
+Restore will perform a nuke, then it will look for ./sql/restore.bak relative to where the command is invoked.
 It will restore the restore.bak into the named database.
-The name provided must match the name in the restore.bak file.
+The databaseName provided must match the filenames in the restore.bak file.
 ```
 pddev-restoredb -d databaseName
 ```